PSCLab-ASU/OpenICS/Details.md

 ISTA-Net Plus was used for benchmarking.

 ## CSGAN
 For the MNIST dataset, MLP was used in place of DCGAN.
+Additionally, the method was ran with a batch size of 100 for the MNIST dataset and a batch size of 64 for all other datasets.
+However, in order to measure images per second, the method was run with a batch size of 1 for all datasets.

 ## CSGM
 For the MNIST dataset, VAE was used in place of DCGAN.
+Additionally, the method was ran with a batch size of 100 for the MNIST dataset and a batch size of 64 for all other datasets.